-Texas Marching Band Performs in the Macy’s Thanksgiving Day Parade
+Texas Marching Band on Performing in the Macy’s Thanksgiving Day Parade

 As you start to plan your performance travel for 2018, let’s take a look back to last year as a band marches in the Macy’s Thanksgiving Day Parade.